 A free and interactive family-friendly program, Contemporary Kids introduces children to contemporary art and artists through hands-on activities.
+Children must be accompanied by an adult or guardian.

 Make a gift to help keep Atlanta Contemporary free, safe, and open to all.
 Donate